klml/drfrederson/README.md

 * [usefulclassroomphrases](https://github.com/klml/usefulclassroomphrases)
 * [skeleton](https://github.com/dhg/Skeleton)

-Addtional you can have css and js in your template directory and local custom files.
+Additionally you can have css and js in your template directory and local custom files.

 ### Custom